-Recordkeeping and Documentation:

-- inventory of accessible vehicles with actual lift/ramp design load and securement area dimensions identified - written policies and procedures to accommodate all wheelchairs that vehicle equipment is designed to accommodate. - written information provided to riders with larger wheelchairs advising them of the maximum weight and dimensions that can be accommodated - maintain a log of: - requests for service denied based on occupied weight or dimensions of an individual's wheelchair - incidents in which an individual's wheelchair could not board or fit within the securement area. - communications with customers regarding size of occupied mobility device that can be accommodated. - efforts to accommodate an individual by assigning them to a vehicle with a lift/ramp a higher load rating and/or larger securement area
+FTA Requirement: Recordkeeping and Documentation: A wheelchair is defined in § 37.3 as "a mobility aid belonging to any class of three- or more-wheeled devices, usable indoors, designed or modified for and used by inventory of accessible vehicles with actual lift/ramp design load and securement area dimensions identified individuals with mobility impairments, whether operated manually or powered."
+With respect to wheelchair/occupant combinations that are larger or heavier written policies and procedures to accommodate all wheelchairs that vehicle equipment is designed to accommodate. than those to which the design standards for vehicles and equipment of 49 CFR Part 38 refer (i.e., what was formerly defined as a "common wheelchair," meaning within a 30 inch by 48 inch footprint weighing no written information provided to riders with larger wheelchairs advising them of the maximum weight and dimensions that can be accommodated more than 600 pounds when occupied), the entity must carry the wheelchair and • maintain a log of: occupant if the lift and vehicle can accommodate the wheelchair and occupant. requests for service denied based on occupied weight or dimensions of an individual's wheelchair The entity may decline to carry a wheelchair/occupant if the combined weight exceeds that of the lift specifications or if carriage of the wheelchair is demonstrated to be inconsistent with incidents in which an individual's wheelchair could not board or fit within the securement area. legitimate safety requirements. communications with customers regarding size of occupied mobility device that can be accommodated. efforts to accommodate an individual by assigning them to a vehicle with a lift/ramp a higher load rating and/or larger securement area